julianmueller/linkforge/docs/source/explanation/development.md

 ### Managing Dependencies
 LinkForge uses a "Self-Contained" bundling strategy.
 To update dependencies:
 1. Update the `DEP_CONFIG` dictionary in `build_extension.py`.
-2. Run `python build_extension.py sync` to download wheels for all supported platforms.
+2. Run `python3 build_extension.py sync` to download wheels for all supported platforms.